Police say a Kansas City man robbed a bank, then confessed to it all. The reason - he would rather share a jail cell than a home with his wife.

 Solis lives next door and said Larry's wife ran to her front door, crying hysterically.

-"It was a bad day for him.
-It was a bad day, he snapped and made a dumb choice," "She's like saying, 'Larry, Larry,' and I'm thinking at this point something has happened," Solis said.
+"She's like saying, 'Larry, Larry,' and I'm thinking at this point something has happened," Solis said.

 Angelica said Larry's wife told her that the two got into an argument about a washing machine and Larry wrote her a note saying he was going to rob a bank,and that he would rather be in jail than at home.